George Stigler: Career

+Publications

-Stigler is best known for developing the Economic Theory of Regulation (1971), also known as capture, which says that interest groups and other political participants will use the regulatory and coercive powers of government to shape laws and regulations in a way that is beneficial to them.
+Stigler is best known for developing the Economic Theory of Regulation (1971), also known as regulatory capture, which says that interest groups and other political participants will use the regulatory and coercive powers of government to shape laws and regulations in a way that is beneficial to them.
 This theory is a component of the public choice field of economics but is also deeply opposed by public choice scholars belonging to the "Virginia School," such as Charles Rowley.
 He also carried out extensive research in the history of economic thought.

 Stigler's most important contribution to economics was published in his landmark 1961 article, "The Economics of Information."
 According to Friedman, Stigler "essentially created a new area of study for economists."
 Stigler stressed the importance of information: "One should hardly have to tell academicians that information is a valuable resource: knowledge is power.
 And yet it occupies a slum dwelling in the town of economics."
 His 1962 article "Information in the Labor Market" developed the theory of search unemployment.
 In 1963 he was elected as a Fellow of the American Statistical Association.

 He was known for his sharp sense of humor, and he wrote a number of spoof essays.
 In his book The Intellectual and the Marketplace, for instance, he proposed Stigler's Law of Demand and Supply Elasticities: "all demand curves are inelastic and all supply curves are inelastic too."
 The essay referenced studies that found many goods and services to be inelastic over the long run and offered a supposed theoretical proof; he ended by announcing that his next essay would demonstrate that the price system does not exist.
 Another essay, "A Sketch on the Truth in Teaching," described the consequences of a (fictional) set of court decisions that held universities legally responsible for the consequences of teaching errors.
 The Stigler diet is also named after him.

 Stigler wrote numerous articles on the history of economics, published in the leading journals and republished 14 of them in 1965.
 The American Economic Review said, "many of these essays have become such well-known landmarks that no scholar in this field should be unfamiliar with them...
 The lucid prose, penetrating logic, and wry humor... have become the author's trademarks."

-Stigler was a founding member of the Mont Pelerin Society and was its president from 1976 to 1978.
-He was a libertarian/classical liberal.
+However, Deirdre McCloskey has criticized his characterization of Adam Smith as a father of the 'greed is good' school of economics as a poor reading of the Scottish philosopher's views.